Sandeepan-Das/societyManagement/README.md

   - Delivery of packages
   - Arrival of domestic helps
 - Notice board for general announcement
+  - Polling for an event
+  - Payment for events
+- Complaint registration
 - Book community hall

 ## Tech stack